wdDai/seek.co.nz_UI_Automation/README.md

 }
 ```

-Page classes extends BasePage class containing actions to be tested.
+Page classes extends BasePage class contains actions on the page.
 ```
 public class HomePage extends BasePage {
     private By signInLink = By.cssSelector("a._2l410Lj[title=\"Sign in\"]");